-- 3.49 Using a geographical information system, the road network was extracted from a digital road network for all of Essex, with mean link speeds derived from GPS data.
-Based upon a geographical zoning system, zone connectors were generated between each zone centroid(s) and its nearest node on the road network, then the road network and zoning system were imported into specialist transport modelling software.
-This was used to generate: - i. travel-time and distance matrices for use in the trip distribution and mode share elements of trip modelling, and - ii. after trip matrices had been calculated, assigning the trip matrices to the network to determine link flows and turning flows at road junctions. - 3.50 Within the modelling, the origin of trips is assumed to be residential dwellings, which is used to determine how many people live in each defined zone and how many trips each person is likely to make.
+3.48 Using a geographical information system, the road network was extracted from a digital road network for all of Essex, with mean link speeds derived from GPS data.
+Based upon a geographical zoning system, zone connectors were generated between each zone centroid(s) and its nearest node on the road

+- travel-time and distance matrices for use in the trip distribution and mode share elements of trip modelling, and - after trip matrices had been calculated, assigning the trip matrices to the network to determine link flows and turning flows at road junctions. - 3.49 Within the modelling, the origin of trips is assumed to be residential dwellings, which is used to determine how many people live in each defined zone and how many trips each person is likely to make.
 The trip modelling also includes variables for different levels of accessibility (for example urban / rural) and trend data indicating a reduction in commute trips per person over time.
 In the model homes-based generated trips were also separated by purpose (e.g. education or shopping trips) and non-homes based trips used a similar method.
-The trip distribution stage, produces a matrix of trips for each purpose, selected option and timeperiod.
-Further work was then undertaken to separate out mode share by type (walking, cycling, public transport and car-derived). - 3.51 The outputs from the spreadsheet approach detailed above are used within specific junction models with associated specialist software to understand the performance of each junction (which are calibrated and validated), before and after Local Plan development levels is applied. - 3.52 Based upon the approach detailed above, Stantec then run an unconstrained (worst case) or reference case scenario to understand network and junction performance.
+The trip distribution stage, produces a matrix of trips for each purpose, selected option and time-period.
+Further work was then undertaken to separate out mode share by type (walking, cycling, public transport and car-derived). - 3.50 The outputs from the spreadsheet approach detailed above are used within specific junction models with associated specialist software to understand the performance of each junction (which are calibrated and validated), before and after Local Plan development levels is applied. - 3.51 Based upon the approach detailed above, PBA then run an unconstrained (worst case) or reference case scenario to understand network and junction performance.
 It is assumed within a congested network that travellers will only accept a certain level of 'pain' before changing travel behaviour.
-The output from the worst-case scenario modelling shows a number of key junctions28 under stress, the worst being:
+The output from the worst-case scenario modelling shows a number of key junctions33 under stress, the worst being: - A128 Ongar Road/William Hunter Way - A128 Ingrave Road /B186 Queens Road - A128 Ingrave Road / The Avenue / A128 Brentwood Road / Running Waters - A1023 Brook Street/Mascalls Lane - Warley Hill/Eagle Way